JackAdams/meteor-editable-text-wysiwyg-bootstrap-3/README.md

 #### Quick Start

-If you project does not already use bootstrap-3 and fontawesome:
+If your project does not already use bootstrap-3 and fontawesome:

 	meteor add fortawesome:fontawesome
     meteor add twbs:bootstrap-noglyph